opnfv/barometer/docs/release/userguide/feature.userguide.rst

 * *Open vSwitch events Plugin*: A read plugin that retrieves events from OVS.

+* *Open vSwitch stats Plugin*: A read plugin that retrieve flow and interface stats from OVS.

 * *mcelog plugin*: A read plugin that uses mcelog client protocol to check for memory Machine Check Exceptions and sends the stats for reported exceptions